AmirMotefaker/Uber-Data-Analysis/README.md

 - Dataset: [Kaggle](https://www.kaggle.com/datasets/amirmotefaker/uber-dataset-from-april-to-september-2014)

-## We will import the essential packages that we will use in this uber data analysis project:
+## We will import the essential packages that we will use in this Uber data analysis project:

 >### ggplot2
 >This is the backbone of this project. ggplot2 is the most popular data visualization library that is most widely used for creating aesthetic visualization plots.